 Spatial repellents are chemicals introduced into the air to repel mosquitoes and disrupt their habits, including, possibly, their feeding and reproductive behaviour.

 The University of Notre Dame’s AEGIS project will evaluate slow-release spatial repellents that can be easily deployed in houses and temporary shelters.
 The repellants are delivered via small, clear plastic sheets hung in strategic spots.

 The work includes three clinical trials, in Kenya, Mali and Sri Lanka, as well as a study among displaced populations in refugee settings in Uganda.
 Malaria will be the focus in Kenya, Mali and Uganda, and dengue, Zika and other vector-borne diseases in Sri Lanka.
-AEGIS stands for Advancing Spatial Repellents for Vector-borne Disease Control.
+AEGIS stands for Advancing Evidence for the Global Implementation of Spatial Repellents.

 “This grant will enable research with the potential to transform the lives of millions of people around the world who suffer from mosquito-borne disease.
 We’re grateful for the confidence Unitaid has shown in the University of Notre Dame to lead this program.”